Skip to content

 Following on from Fox, the DP World Tour lead the way in focusing on top venues, or at least venues that resonate with people, despite being dwarfed by the financial power of its American big brother.

-As romantic as it might sound, world-class, quality golf courses must be used more regularly and this should be what attracts a field.
+As romantic as it might sound, world-class, quality golf courses must be used more regularly, and this should be what attracts a field.
 Not $4 million winners packets, not eight-figure prize funds.
-At the end of August, we were again presented with the Curtis Cup, a magnificent team match play event where not one penny was at stake.
+At the end of August in 2024, we had the Curtis Cup, a magnificent team match play event where not one penny was at stake.

-If you’re like me and haven’t played Sunningdale yet, you were presumably sat starring in awe at this historic heathland.
+If you’re like me and haven’t played Sunningdale yet, you were presumably sitting staring in awe at this historic heathland.
 That renewal of the best female GB&I amateurs facing the best female US amateurs was enhanced by where it was played, not by how many notes they were playing for.

-The Curtis Cup is essentially the physical embodiment of this rant.
+The Curtis Cup being played at Sunningdale is the physical embodiment of this rant.
 Play golf at better venues and for less money.

 NOW READ: Andy Murray stars in Wentworth Pro-Am, but which celebs will he compete against?